-We have a range of African plains game animal hunting and big game trophy hunting packages for First Time Hunters to Africa and Repeat African Hunters.
+We have a range of African plains game animal hunting and big game trophy hunting packages for first-time hunters to Africa and repeat African hunters.

-What does Plains Game Hunting Mean?
+What Does the Term African Plains Game Mean?

-Plains Game refers to antelope in sub-sarahan Africa.
-The term has context because of a significant amount of antelope inhabit the plains and savanna areas of Africa.
-Even though many ‘African plains game animals live in dense brush such as the nyala and bushbuck.
+Plains Game refers to antelope in sub-Saharan Africa.
+The term has context because many antelope inhabit Africa’s plains and savanna areas.
+However, many African plains game animals like the Nyala live in dense brush.

 African Plains Animals